rzimmerman/kal/README.md

 Using Kal
 ---------
 This section is still 'coming soon'.
-For now, you can clone the repository and use [http://coffeescript.org/](CoffeeScript) to run the compiler:
+For now, you can clone the repository and use [CoffeeScript](http://coffeescript.org/) to run the compiler:

     coffee source/coffee/compiler.coffee [kal file]

 This will print the compiled Javascript to stdout and attempt to evaluate it.
+You can dump the Javascript output to a file instead of executing it:

+    coffee source/coffee/compiler.coffee [kal file] [.js file]

 The CoffeeScript implementation is being ported over to Kal, so check back soon.